The internet is full of articles on how to clean electric grills.

-Step 4: If you are dealing with hard grease, use a stronger product such as citrus-oil and all-purpose cleaner.
-Leave on for a few minutes to penetrate.
+Step 4: If you are dealing with hard grease, use a stronger product such as citrus oil and an all-purpose cleaner.
+Leave it on for a few minutes to penetrate.
 Then wipe off the grease from the surface.

-Step 5: Put the pieces back together again, dry and store away.
+Step 5: Put the pieces back together again, let them dry, and store them away.

-This is the simple and traditional way of cleaning electric grills, but there are alternatives that you can which work well for harder to remove stains.
+This is the simple and traditional way of cleaning electric grills, but there are alternatives that you can that work well for harder to remove stains.

 3 Effective Cleaning Alternatives

 This chemical compound has a mild alkali, which acts as a strong cleaning agent.
 It wipes off dirt and grease easily when mixed with water.